News: For an individual appointment, contact me via email.

-Consultation hours: In the summer term 2024, regular office hours will be taking place on:
+Consultation hours: In the winter term 2024/2025, regular office hours will be taking place on:

 CV